|

 Commissioned by Debra Richtmeyer and premiered March 4, 2010, by the University of Illinois Saxophone Choir, conducted by Debra Richtmeyer.
 Available on the recording World Without Words from Amazon.com.

-Written in May 2009, this piece is called World without Words for several reasons: most of my recent works have been for voice, and I was both excited and nervous about returning to instrumental music.
-I had also just read about animals communicating without language, which seemed like a natural connection - I really wanted this piece to communicate directly with listeners.
-Finally, 13 saxophones can seem like a whole world in itself(!).
-Musically it's a mongrel - inspired by a cross between Julia Wolfe (her piece Lad for ascending bagpipes), Moondog (his song “New Amsterdam”) and a chord progression reminiscent of Radiohead.
-The piece is dedicated to the memory of writer David Foster Wallace.
+Written in May 2009, this piece is called World without Words for several reasons: most of my recent works have been for voice, and here was a chance to return to instrumental music.
+I was reading about animals communicating without language, which is what music does: paradoxically, without words, a composer is forced to communicate more directly with an audience.
+Musically it's a mongrel - inspired by a cross between Julia Wolfe (her piece Lad for ascending bagpipes) and the unorthodox New York composer Moondog (his song “New Amsterdam”).
+Finally, after I finished wriitng the piece, I realized what the title reallly meant to me: the piece is dedicated to the memory of writer David Foster Wallace.